hendricius/the-bread-code/basics/common-problems-faq.md

 ![Scoring at an angle (left) vs scoring at an angle (right)](../images/scoring-angles.jpg)

 The left bread was scored at an angle.
 The right one vertically.

+#### How do I re-heat my bread?

+The bread tastes the best after the initial bake.
+Sometimes however you might want to bake and enjoy the bread later.
+Usually what happens is that the crust becomes too crispy when re-heating in the oven.
+This happens because the bread becomes too try, thus the crust becomes bigger and bigger with every minute.
+You might end up with a yummy stone.

+Place a large tray in the oven with boiling water.
+Heat the bread at a lower temperature of 150 degrees.
+The steam prevents the crust from becoming too thick.
+It's almost as good as after the first bake.